 In 2020, the IOIBD guidelines suggested reducing myristic acids in the diet like coconut oil, palm oil and dairy fats (6).
 This guidance is consistent with what we know about gut bacteria that we don’t like to be high in IBD such as biophyla wadsworthia which increases when these types of fat are present in larger amounts in the diet (7).

-Milk, cheese, and other dairy products are not problematic for all people with ulcerative colitis.
+Milk, cheese, and other dairy products are not problematic for all people with ulcerative colitis (with the exception of being lactose intolerant).
 However, a high amount of dairy fats in the diet was identified as an inflammatory diet pattern.
-As far back as 1965, a study looked at the elimination of dairy in UC patients and found that a dairy free diet was better for helping keep UC patients in remission (link).
+As far back as 1965, a study looked at the elimination of dairy in UC patients and also found that a dairy-free diet was better for helping keep UC patients in remission.
 In 2020, the IOIBD guidelines added dairy (especially dairy fats) to the list of inflammatory foods to minimize in the diet (6).

 Red and Processed Meats